 Tip – The quickest way to clear the cache on a Mac

-App Cleaner & Uninstaller is not only great at completely uninstalling software programs from a Mac, it also allows you to remove caches and other service files and reset applications.
+App Cleaner & Uninstaller is not only great at completely uninstalling software programs from a Mac, it also allows you to remove caches and other service files and reset programs.

 You can get a free trial with unlimited features.